-&lt;sup>11 The Inland Waterway Trust Fund (IWTF) has a declining balance that appears to have limited waterway construction in recent years.
-While S. 601 would implement previously recommended changes related to the delivery of inland waterway projects, it would not alter the underlying financing structure supporting these projects.
+18 The Inland Waterway Trust Fund (IWTF) has a declining balance that appears to have limited waterway construction in recent years.
+S. 601 would authorize changes to the inland waterways project delivery process; alter cost-sharing for these projects so that the federal government is responsible for paying all rehabilitation costs less than \$20 million out of the General Revenue fund (previously the federal government only covered costs less than \$8 million); and exempt the Olmsted Locks and Dam Project from IWTF cost-sharing requirements.
 For more details on the IWTF and proposals for altering inland waterways financing arrangement, see CRS Report R41430, Inland Waterways: Recent Proposals and Issues for Congress, by Charles V. Stern.
+For additional information on the evolution and options for inland waterway financing, see CRS Report R43101, Inland Waterways: Financing and Management Options in Federal Studies, by John Frittelli